 Athletes will learn all of the fundamental skills, basic figures and their parts, and be introduced to a sequence and routine component in the early levels (Stars 1-10).
 They will then move on to the most challenging figures and routine skill sets in the Superstar 1-7 levels.

 Participants in the Star Program will receive jewel-toned lapel pins and certificates as they progress through the levels.
-The star program is part of the Recreation and Competitive Provincial Stream levels.
+The star program is part of the Competitive Provincial Stream levels.

 Typically registration occurs for all programs the last Tuesday and Thursday of September each year, between 5:30-6:30pm at the Ravensong Aquatic Centre, in Qualicum Beach.
-The Junior and Senior Recreation levels are open to registration ahead of each session offered (typically Oct-Dec and Jan-Mar).
+The AquaGo!
+Program is open to registration ahead of each session offered (typically Oct-Dec and Jan-Mar).
 Visit our Registration Page for more information.

 For those that want an introduction to a great sport without the time commitment of a Provincial Level program.
-The recreation program provides athletes an opportunity to try out synchronized swimming, learning basic figures that enable athletes to swim in sync to music.
-The Junior Recreation level focuses on building the athlete’s self confidence in the water by introducing them to the foundation elements of synchronized swimming and building up endurance in a fun, inclusive manner.
+The AquaGo! program provides athletes an opportunity to try out synchronized swimming, learning basic figures that enable athletes to swim in sync to music.
+Each level (6 in total) focuses on building the athlete’s self confidence in the water by introducing them to the foundation elements of synchronized swimming and building up endurance in a fun, inclusive manner.

 Minimum age requirement is 7 years old, with a minimum swimming ability of Swim Kids Level 5 (able to swim 1 length of the 25 meter pool).

 This program is currently offered October to December and January to March, with breaks for Winter & Spring same as the School District 69 schedule.
-Athletes are in the pool twice a week for an hour, and participate in two water shows a year.
-Registration is ongoing through-out the year.
+Athletes are in the pool twice a week for an hour, and usually participate in a water show at the end of each session.
 REGISTER HERE.
-This program is not available for the 2020-21 season.

 For athletes ready for more of a challenge, this level provides an idea of what it’s like to compete with athletes attending one meet in April.
 A great transition before entering the Competitive program.
 This level is also for athletes who may have joined synchro at a later age, typically 9 years or older.